zluckytraveler/Discord-Plex-Trial/README.md

 <br />
 <br />
 ### DATABASE
-There is a sqlite database file that will be automat8ically made upon the first trial invite.
-You can view and make modifications to the file, in case a user replies with an incorrect email address.
+There is a sqlite database file that will automatically be made upon starting the bot.
+You can view and make modifications to the file, in case a user replies with an incorrect email address, or you want to make adjustments.
 Simply remove the entry from the database, then the user can make a new request for a trial.
 <br />
 <br />
 ### MESSAGES
 You can set custom messages that the bot will DM user with.
 - When a user is denied from trying to request another trial before their cooldown period has ended.
-- When an invite has successfully been sent after replyig with a confirmed Plex email address.
+- When an invite has successfully been sent after replying with a confirmed Plex email address.
 - When the users trial has ended.
 <br />